Home

 Language: Tongan, primarily, but everyone learns English in school

-Money: There are about 2 Pa'anga (Tonga dollars) per US dollar
+Money: There were about 2 Pa'anga (Tonga dollars) per US dollar in 2004

 Landscape: Tonga lies west of the Tongan Trench, on the Indo-Australian plate.
 Most of Tonga's high islands were created recently, geologically speaking.
 The new crust that the north-south-lying islands are on sags under the weight of the two volcanoes just to the west of the Ha'apai Group: Kao and Tofua.
 This pushes the Ha'apai Group lower, and juts the Vava'u and Tongatapu groups higher on their north and south sides, respectively, resulting in tall cliffs on those coasts.
 The islands closer to the volcanoes and the Ha'apai group are thus low to the water, and have many coral mazes underwater.